 Kids Developmental Services strongly believes in and follows the principles of Developmentally Appropriate Practice.
 All children will receive educational programming that is based on a thorough knowledge of child development and a solid understanding of individual children’s growth patterns, strengths, interests, and experiences.

-Developmentally Appropriate Practice and programming emphasizes child-initiated activities, learning through structured and child-led play, integrated learning activities across developmental domains, and active engagement with the learning and social environment.
+Developmentally Appropriate Practice and programming emphasizes child-initiated activities, learning through structured and purposeful child-led play, integrated learning activities across developmental domains, and active engagement with the learning and social environment.

 Young children identified with exceptionalities may require additional supports, accommodations and adaptations to general early childhood programming.

 Kids Developmental Services is a private Early Childhood Services (ECS) Operator which is funded by Alberta Education.
-Our mission is to collaboratively create a developmentally appropriate and individualized educational program for each child that encompasses their strengths to support their areas of need, in a play-based and inclusive learning environment.
+Our mission is to collaboratively create a developmentally appropriate and individualised educational program for each child that encompasses their strengths to support their areas of need, in a play-based and inclusive learning environment.

 We believe that all children have unlimited potential; creative minds; and a playful nature.